 After 2005 we have started working to improve the management of Lower Prut Floodplain Natural Park where we have applied concrete conservation measures in order to improve the management of this wetland (channel construction, dams repair).

-Currently, we are involved in conservation planning projects, aiming at boosting the participative management in Natura 2000 areas from Romania.
+Currently, we are involved in several conservation planning projects, aiming at boosting the participative management in Natura 2000 areas from Romania.